bertt/SharpGeoApi/README.md

 For service configuration a yaml file is used, by default sample_config.yml.

-Configuration values can be overrriden with setting environment values.
+Configuration values can be overriden with setting environment values.
 Example of setting ExternalUri setting in Heroku:

 ![alt text](external_uri_settings.png "External Uri settings")